Billionaire Profile

 2015

-Consolidated personal assets into Tuloma Investment Company.
+Consolidated personal assets into Tuloma Investment Company, focusing on investments in Russian companies and shares.

 Philanthropy & Social Impact